housecurve/housecurve.github.io/docs/appnotes/roon.md

 With the filters loaded, you can repeat the original measurements to confirm that your system now matches the target curve.
 The average should be reasonably close to the response predicted by HouseCurve.
 Happy listening!

+If you have a question about this app note, or want to share your experience, please check out this Roon Community [topic](https://community.roonlabs.com/t/room-correction-using-your-iphone-and-housecurve).